Finland Facts

 • Helsinki is the northernmost capital city of continental Europe.

-• Finland is among the most forested countries in the world.
-Finland is the most forested country in Europe.
+• Finland is among the most forested countries in the world and the most forested country in Europe.
+About 74% of the country's land area has forests.

 Forest in Finland - image by Tonis ValingForest in Finland - image by Tonis Valing